guiperry/agent-auditor/README.md

 }
 ```

-When voice reports are enabled, an additional audio file is generated containing Aegon's spoken analysis of the audit results, with detailed explanations of security recommendations.
+When voice reports are enabled, an additional audio file is generated containing Aegong's spoken analysis of the audit results, with detailed explanations of security recommendations.
 The voice report includes metadata about which TTS provider and voice were used for generation.

 ## 🔧 Configuration